-AFPoly[TM] stands for "Alias-Free Polyreference" and refers to a multi-reference modal parameter estimation technique.
-ATA Engineering developed AFPoly as the implementation of a robust and proven modal parameter estimation technique that has been extensively used in the field by ATA's test group.
-AFPoly is a frequency-domain Laplace method that uses orthogonal polynomials and accounts for out-of-band poles when estimating modal parameters.
+OPoly stands for "Orthogonal Polyreference" and refers to a type of multi-reference modal parameter estimation method.
+ATA Engineering developed OPoly as the implementation of a robust and proven modal parameter estimation technique that has been extensively used in the field by ATA's test group.
+OPoly provides the choice of using either a Laplace domain or a z-domain orthogonal polynomial algorithm.
+In addition, SDOFit is a single-degree-of-freedom companion technique to OPoly.

-The AFPoly GUI guides users through the process of identifying modal parameters (shape coefficients, damping, and natural frequency) in a step-by-step manner.
-Users import frequency response functions (FRF) with the GUI, solve for poles, and identify the valid poles with the help of autonomous pole selection.
-Shapes are then extracted and verified by overlaying various measured and synthesized mode-indicator functions.
+The OPoly GUI guides users through the process of identifying modal parameters (natural frequency, damping, and shape coefficients) in a step-by-step manner.
+Users import frequency response functions (FRFs) with the GUI, solve for poles, and identify the valid poles with the help of autonomous pole selection.
+Shapes are then extracted, and the results are verified by overlaying various measured and synthesized mode indicator functions.
 Once the shapes have been verified, they can be exported for further analysis.